ewels/CPT-Bootstrap-Carousel/trunk/readme.txt

 * Initial release

  == Upgrade Notice ==

+= 1.3 =
+* A bunch of requested features have been added - mainly random ordering and categories.
+See the changelog for more details.

 = 1.2 =
 * Featured images are now shown in the admin list view.